avigailtaylor/GeneFEAST/user_guide.md

 <blockquote>
 <b>NOTES</b>
 <ul>
-<li>When you run GeneFEAST, it will use the setup YAML file to count how many FEAs are being summarised, and then generate either a single or multi FEA summary reports accordingly.</li>
+<li>When you run GeneFEAST, it will use the setup YAML file to count how many FEAs are being summarised, and then generate single or multi FEA summary reports accordingly.</li>
 <li>Make sure &lt;OUTPUT_DIR&gt;  does not already exist.</li>
 </ul>
 </blockquote>